rust-lang/prev.rust-lang.org/faq.md

 ### What are the rules for using `self`, `&self`, or `&mut self` in a method declaration?

 - Use `self` when a function needs to consume the type
-- Use `&self` when a function only needs a reference to the type
+- Use `&self` when a function only needs a read-only reference to the type
 - Use `&mut self` when a function needs to mutate the type without consuming it

 ### How can I understand the borrow checker?

 There is a certain desire to act as if the borrow checker is some mysterious zen master, doling out knocks on the head whenever its koans are misunderstood.
 The reality is a little different.
-In fact, the borrow checker is simply applying a couple simple rules, which can be found in the Rust book's [section on borrowing](https://doc.rust-lang.org/stable/book/references-and-borrowing.html#the-rules):
+In fact, the borrow checker applies only a few straightforward rules, which can be found in the Rust book's [section on borrowing](https://doc.rust-lang.org/stable/book/references-and-borrowing.html#the-rules):

 > First, any borrow must last for a scope no greater than that of the owner.
 Second, you may have one or the other of these two kinds of borrows, but not both at the same time:
 >